-Survey respondents were asked to score the importance of customer personalisation on a scale of 1 to 10, where 10 was 'extremely important'.
-The proportion of respondents scoring at 9 or 10 - showing a major focus - was also noted.
+Survey respondents were asked to score the importance of customer personalisation on a scale of 0 to 100, where 100 was 'extremely important'.

-Many sectors, in particular utilities and TMT, state that customer personalisation is an important part of their contact centre's strategy, and will directly affect the decisions made about the investments made in future.
+Many sectors - in particular utilities - state that customer personalisation is an important part of their contact centre's strategy, and will directly affect the decisions made about the investments made in future.